 - Elie Wiesel Prize in Ethics - up to $5000.
 Students must be full-time junior or seniors at the time of application.
 Prize can be used for US tuition as well.

 - Critical Language Scholarships - provides full program cost, including airfare, tuition, room and board, health benefits and visa fees, for students to study a critical language abroad.
-Languages include Arabic, Chinese, Japanese and Russian.
+Languages include Arabic, Chinese, Japanese.
 Over 600 scholarships are awarded each year.
 Recipients can earn up to a year's worth of college credit in only seven to ten weeks.

-- Borean Awards for International Studies - awards up to $20,000 to study abroad on an accredited program.
+- Boren Award for International Studies - awards up to $20,000 to study abroad on an accredited program.
 Students must be full-time at an accredited university.
 Requires one year of service in the federal government upon graduation.

 - Fulbright English Teaching Assistantships - provides placement as an English Language Assistant in a foreign country.
 Compensation varies by country.
 Open to many different languages.

 - Kathryn Davis Fellowships - provides full tuition, room and board for one summer program of a critical language at Middlebury College in Vermont.
 Can be used for beginner up to graduate level study.
-Valid for Arabic, Chinese, French, German, Italian, Japanese, Russian and Spanish, in addition to Portuguese and Hebrew.
+Valid for Arabic, Chinese, French, German, Italian, Japanese, and, in addition to Portuguese and Hebrew.